sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 #### Document Property - Title

-Title of this document.
-This SHOULD be a canonical name for the document, and sufficiently unique to distinguish it from similar documents.
+Title of this document SHOULD be a canonical name for the document, and sufficiently unique to distinguish it from similar documents.
 Value type is string with 1 or more characters.

 Examples: